flavorjones/workshop/intro.md

 * 3:30-4pm session 5  (review what we've learned final questions)
 * 4:10 - volunteers meet for quick mtg, you can keep coding if you want
 * 4:30 - clean up
-* 5pm After party at Xebec
+* 5pm After party at Jillian's

 !SLIDE
 # Workshop Groups